 For responsible divers, we have found a reef safe personal care kit or some recycled fish nets swimwear.
 Looking for diving accessories?
 We have personally tested an unbreakable compact camera and a GPS rescue device.

 Did you know 10% of the world’s coral reefs are at risk for bleaching due to sunscreen wash-off?
 This personal care kit contains everything a diver could need for its next dive holiday: some reef safe sunscreen for body and face, some shampoo and bodyWash, conditionner and sun & sting Gel.

 Where to Buy: Stream2Sea online store

-The well-known reef-safe sunscreen from Hawai Maui island also sells rashguards.
-Perfect for a snorkelling session and ideal to protect the reef and your skin!
+The well-known reef-safe sunscreen from Hawai Maui island also sells rash guards.
+Perfect for a snorkeling session and ideal to protect the reef and your skin!

 Where to Buy: mama KULEANA online store

 Conceived as a result of recycled ghost nets and other discarded waste, Fourth Element has created a new standard for swim wear.
 With a collection for both men and women, you'll find everything from a bathing suit designed to be worn under a wetsuit, to rash guards, leggings or even storm ponchos.

 It took Laurent Ballesta no less than four years and 3000 hours underwater to photograph the sharks of Fakarava atoll, in French Polynesia.
 Following the moon cycles, he managed to count 700 sharks.
 Discover his journey and incredible photographs in this collection of two books.